aksommerville/ra3/README.md

 - [ ] Web List editor is allowing me to add the same game more than once.
 - [ ] `mn_widget_menubar.c`: Toast when entering kiosk.
 Need such a thing as toasts.
 - [x] Reconnecting disconnected device in a 4-player setup assigned it to an already-in-use player.
+- [ ] menu: Prompted input config, to wipe a device and assign each output to just one input.
+- - [ ] Could we get even slicker about that and prompt at startup?
+"New input device detected.
+Configure?"

+2025-08-29 Onboarding gcfg.
+- Would it be cleaner to drop eh_inmgr too, and replace with bits's inmgr?
+- - eh_inmgr is only used internally, and by akz26 (for paddles).
+- Oh my god yes, so easy.
+For the outer menu at least.
+- [x] Ensure we're kosher re declared symbols.
+We'll keep `EH_BTN_` but make them identical to `INMGR_BTN_`.
+- - ...they already were.
+Great minds think alike.
+- [x] mn_widget_input
+- [x] mn_widget_indev
+- [ ] akz26
+- [ ] Rebuild emulators.